Volunteers work to restore Baton Rouge's oldest Black cemetery, uncovering forgotten history

 BATON ROUGE - It's a cemetery many people drive by without knowing the history it holds, or the condition it's in.

-The Sweet Olive Cemetery houses over 5,000 graves, but you wouldn't know that looking at it; they're hidden under years of neglect, swallowed by overgrown weeds and time.
+The Sweet Olive Cemetery at 200 S. 22nd St houses over 5,000 graves, but you wouldn't know that looking at it.
+They're hidden under years of neglect, swallowed by overgrown weeds and time.

 Established in 1850, Sweet Olive is a sacred resting place for generations of African Americans, including slaves, soldiers, pastors and families.